spantaleev/matrix-docker-ansible-deploy/docs/configuring-dns.md

 The `buscarron.example.com` subdomain may be necessary, because this playbook could install the [Buscarron](https://github.com/etkecc/buscarron) bot.
 The installation of Buscarron is disabled by default, it is not a core required component.
 To learn how to install it, see our [configuring Buscarron guide](configuring-playbook-bot-buscarron.md).
 If you do not wish to set up Buscarron, feel free to skip the `buscarron.example.com` DNS record.

 The `rageshake.example.com` subdomain may be necessary, because this playbook could install the [rageshake](https://github.com/matrix-org/rageshake) bug report server.
 The installation of rageshake is disabled by default, it is not a core required component.
 To learn how to install it, see our [configuring rageshake guide](configuring-playbook-rageshake.md).
 If you do not wish to set up rageshake, feel free to skip the `rageshake.example.com` DNS record.

-## `_matrix-identity._tcp` SRV record setup

-To make the [ma1sd](https://github.com/ma1uta/ma1sd) Identity Server (which this playbook may optionally install for you) enable its federation features, set up an SRV record that looks like this:
-- Name: `_matrix-identity._tcp` (use this text as-is)
-- Content: `10 0 443 matrix.example.com` (replace `example.com` with your own)

-This is an optional feature for the optionally-installed [ma1sd service](configuring-playbook-ma1sd.md).
-See [ma1sd's documentation](https://github.com/ma1uta/ma1sd/wiki/mxisd-and-your-privacy#choices-are-never-easy) for information on the privacy implications of setting up this SRV record.

-**Note**: This `_matrix-identity._tcp` SRV record for the identity server is different from the `_matrix._tcp` that can be used for Synapse delegation.
-See [howto-server-delegation.md](howto-server-delegation.md) for more information about delegation.

 ## `_dmarc`, `postmoogle._domainkey` TXT and `matrix` MX records setup